Diamond Dallas Page: Early life

 Page Joseph Falkinburg Jr., the eldest of three children, was born in Point Pleasant, New Jersey, the son of Sylvia (née Seigel) and Page Falkinburg Sr. He was raised by his father during his early years after his parents divorced.
 He stated that he is of German, Irish, and Dutch origin.
 Falkinburg/Falkenburg is also the name of multiple German villages and at least three German castles.
 The name "Dallas" came from his love of the Dallas Cowboys.

 His brother Rory and sister Sally were raised by their maternal grandmother.
 Falkinburg lived with his father from age three to eight.
 His father took him, at eight years old, to live with his grandmother, who raised him.
 Falkinburg admitted in his autobiography he is dyslexic.
 He had many challenges hit him throughout his childhood and educational years.

 He attended St. Joseph's High School (now Donovan Catholic High School) in Toms River, New Jersey, for his freshman and second years, spending his first season on the JV basketball team and making the varsity squad as a sophomore.
 He transferred to Point Pleasant Borough High School in Point Pleasant, New Jersey, where he was a star basketball player with the Panthers.
 He attended Coastal Carolina University in Conway, South Carolina briefly before leaving school to work full-time.

 Professional wrestling career

-First Matches (1979)
+Early career (1979)

 In 1979, Page wrestled in three matches.
 He retired after a knee injury.